A guide to ordering food and supporting Tucson restaurants during the coronavirus pandemic

 Uber Eats

-Uber's food delivery service is touted for its reliability and large range of options in Tucson and across the country.
+Uber’s food delivery service is touted for its reliability and large range of options in Tucson and across the country.
 The app also has a function where you can send messages to your delivery drivers, allowing for contact-less delivery.
 They are currently running special offers on: Fish Wok, Mian Sichuan, Alibaba, Urban Pita and more.
-You can also order from Postino, Cafe Desta, Graze burgers and Obon sushi.
+You can also order from Postino, Cafe Desta and Graze burgers.

 Information: Go on their website ubereats.com, or download their app from The App Store or Google Play